 Negative Rep Chest Press

-The chest press is one of the first things that will come to mind for most people when they think of a multi gym.
-The pecs are often the most popular muscle group to work when strength training and the multi gym definitely accommodates them.
+The chest press is one of the first things that will come to mind for most people when they think of multi-gym exercise programmes.
+The pecs are often the most popular muscle group to work when strength training, and the multi-gym definitely accommodates them.
 This exercise puts a different spin on things.

 Single Arm Crossovers